The Problem with Peace & Dialogue Projects: Good intentions aren't good enough

 The Virtual Dinner Guest Project facilitates interpersonal connections through our dinner table discussions, and through direct engagement with the local communities through our collaborative film projects.
 We see street-filmmaking as much more than a process that focuses on a product.
-In many ways the filmmaking element is an excuse, a clever tool to get people out on the streets and interacting with the diverse elements of their own communities.
+In many ways the filmmaking element is an excuse, a mechanism that gets people out on the streets and interacting with the diverse elements of their own communities.

 All street interviews are conducted in the local language so that we the films we create are representative of all cultures and classes.
 For some of our projects in India this meant conducting street interviews in 5 languages simultaneously.
 It's not easy, but it's an essential part of our philosophy that all voices be represented.

 And finally, the end product, the pair of student films that result from each of our collaborations are posted here and on our Vimeo channel, and shared by our partners, our participants, and by YOU, so that we can bring the unfiltered voices from streets all over the world to a global audience.
-Just by watching and sharing our content you are participating in the movement.
+Just by watching and sharing our content you are helping to create a movement.